MateuszDrabik11/weather-fullstack/README.md

 ## Environment Variables

-This application requires an **Api key** for a https://www.weatherapi.com services.
+This application requires an **Api key** for a https://www.weatherapi.com service.

 You can do this by creating an environmental variable in compose.yaml file in backend service under environment section.